tlswg/tls13-spec/draft-ietf-tls-tls13.md

 As the server is authenticating via a PSK, it does not send a Certificate or a CertificateVerify.
 PSK-based resumption cannot be used to provide a new ServerConfiguration.
-Note that the client supplies a KeyShareOffer to the server as well, which allows the server to decline resumption and fall back to a full handshake.
+Note that the client supplies a KeyShare to the server as well, which allows the server to decline resumption and fall back to a full handshake.

 The contents and significance of each message will be presented in detail in